classiebit/eventmie-pro-docs/resources/docs/3.0/eventmie-pro-content-codecanyon.md

 Streamline the event planning process through automation.
 Eventmie is secure, scalable, production-ready & has got everything you need.
 <br>

-* <strong>Laravel Package</strong><br>
+* <strong>Flexible Setup</strong><br>
-Eventmie is a Laravel Package.
-Hence, you can create a brand new website or install it onto an existing Laravel website at your desired URL prefix.
+Launch a brand‑new website or add Eventmie to your existing site at the URL that fits your brand.
 <br>

 * <strong>Global Usability</strong><br>